drobin04/Dashboardify/to-do.md

 # To-Do
-* Bug - dashboard image field seems to always populate its value from first dashboard (Or perhaps that's showing the configured default?), not from current. if viewing a secondary dashboard, the value in the field may not match what's configured.
-	* But saving the settings does populate the field properly on the DB side.
-* Add flag to Dashboard table (And step in createdb.php to get this field created) that will mark as Embeddable
-* Add security check on embed_database.php to filter only dashboards marked as embeddable - currently any dashboard can be referenced without logon by tagging embed_dashboard.php and the proper dashboard ID

 * Setup option to remove dashboards where no valid existing user association can be found
 * Add password authentication method
 * Add 'default' site-wide settings for new dashboards